automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Docker.md

 ## Installing Linux
 - Select the option to install all third-party drivers
 - Make sure the username is `arm`
 - Debian and Ubuntu are recommended.
-Arch, Cachyos, Manjaro, Fedora, Rhel, Centos, Rocky, Almalinux and Alpine Linux is also supported, but receives less testing.
+Linux Mint, Arch, Cachyos, Manjaro, Fedora, RHEL, Centos, Rocky and Almalinux Linux is also supported, but receives less testing.

 ## Prepare Linux
 If running in a VM, make sure all disks are available to your distro via hardware passthrough in the VM Hypervisor software and confirm all drives are showing up by running `lsscsi -g` (Installation Example: `sudo apt install wget lsscsi`)